Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

 \section{Methodology}

-\addition[label=a:idea,ref=c:parabolic-curves]{The proposed framework uses a bottom-up pipeline to gradually infer from low-level edge features a high-level representation of a solar module and its cells in an \gls{EL} image.
-Cell boundaries and busbars are represented as parabolic curves, to robustly handle radial lens distortion which causes straight lines to appear as parabolas in the image.
+The proposed framework uses a bottom-up pipeline to gradually infer a high-level representation of a solar module and its cells from low-level ridge edge features in an \gls{EL} image.
+Cell boundaries and busbars are represented as parabolic curves to robustly handle radial lens distortion which causes straight lines to appear curved in the image.
 Once we estimated the lens distortion parameters, the parabolas are rectified to obtain a planar cell grid.
-This rectified representation is used to segment the solar cells.}
+This rectified representation is used to segment the solar cells.